omergokdere/todoList/README.md

 2- Tasks are sorting by date

-3- User can prioritize the task on add/edit activity.(This option is available when you prompt out in code.)
+3- User can prioritize the task on add/edit activity.

 Screenshots of application are given below;